Inflect logo

 Natural Disaster Risk

-Reno has a High natural disaster risk profile, with a FEMA National Risk Index score of 90.55 out of 100, as of September 2025.
-This score necessitates careful site selection and facility engineering.
+Reno has a high natural disaster risk profile, with a FEMA National Risk Index score of 90.55, as of September 2025.
+The assessment indicates that facility and infrastructure resilience are critical considerations.

 • Earthquake